Raphael40/Java-Course/05_project/02_MovieLibrary-class.md

 ### MovieLibraryTest class

-Generate your `MovieLibraryTest` class, it should look likt this:
+Generate your `MovieLibraryTest` class and give it the boilerplate:

 ```
 package main.java;